TIBCOSoftware/snappydata/docs/programming_guide.md

 SnappyData uses same interface as that of Spark to define a User Defined Aggregate Function  `org.apache.spark.sql.expressions.UserDefinedAggregateFunction`.
 For more information refer to this [document](https://databricks.com/blog/2015/09/16/apache-spark-1-5-dataframe-api-highlights.html).

 ## Known Limitation
 In the current version of the product, setting schema over a JDBC connection (using the `set schema` command) or SnappySession (using `SnappySession.setSchema` API) does not work in all scenarios.
-Even if the schema is set, the operations are occasionally performed in the default `APP` schema. </br>
+Even if the schema is set, the operations are occasionally performed in the default `APP` schema.
-As a workaround, you can qualify the schemaname with tablename.
-For example, to select all rows from table 't1' in schema 'schema1', use query- `select * from schema1.t1`
+As a workaround, you can qualify the schemaname with tablename. </br> For example, to select all rows from table 't1' in schema 'schema1', use query `select * from schema1.t1`